Alfrheim/initconfig/nixos/README.md

   - remove nvidia configuration
   - add configuration for dual boot
   - add configuration for encrypted disk
-  - find alternative to copy files
+  - find alternative to copy files (see rsync)